TheBhaskarr/DSA-Cpp/README.md

 This repository contains **Data Structures and Algorithms problems** solved in **C++** as part of my DSA practice.

-The problems are categorized into topics such as:
+Problems are categorized into topics such as:

-- **Arrays**
+- Arrays
-- **Binary Search**
+- Binary Search

-Each solution is written with a focus on:
+Each solution focuses on:

 - Clean logic
-- Optimal time and space complexity
+- Optimal time & space complexity
 - Interview-oriented problem solving

 This repository is part of my continuous effort to strengthen **DSA fundamentals** and prepare for **software engineering interviews**.

 ---

-### 🔗 Topics Covered So Far
+## 🔗 Topics Covered So Far

 - Arrays
 - Two Pointer Technique
 - Prefix & Suffix Technique
 - Binary Search
 - Modified Binary Search

 ---